 Also known as acorns, oak nuts are a crucial diet for humans as well as other animals.
 However, they contain high tannin content that is dangerous to bearded dragons even after crushing or processing.

 Fireflies could be an easy-catch and the inexpensive treat you think of giving your beardie.
 However, never feed your pet with these flies because they are poisonous to beardies and other reptiles.
 It would help if you also avoid centipedes, butterflies, wild maggots, ants, and bees.

 As a loving beardy parent, you must understand the benefits of calcium in your pet’s well-being.
 By so doing, you’ll refrain from providing your bearded dragon avocado and other calcium inhibiting foods.
 After all, the risk isn’t worth it when other available foods can adversely benefit your lizard friend.

-By feeding bearded dragons the right foods, you’ll help reduce the oxalate intake, support the crucial calcium to phosphorous ratio and prevent your beardie from eating fatty foods.
-It is crucial to stick to the food items that vets recommend to be safe for beardy consumption if you are in doubt.
+By feeding bearded dragons the right foods, you’ll help reduce the oxalate intake, support the crucial calcium to phosphorus ratio and prevent your beardie from eating fatty foods.
+It is crucial to stick to the food items that vets recommend to be safe for beardie consumption if you are in doubt.